Induced pluripotent stem cells can be strategically utilized at several biological levels, as described below.

 1. Gene-Level Repair (Gene Therapy)

-An advantage of induced pluripotent stem cells over other transplant approaches is the ability to repair disease-causing mutations using gene targeting and correction technologies.1 Examples of the use of iPSCs to treat disease by correction of the underlying genetic defect include:
+An advantage of induced pluripotent stem cells over other transplant approaches is the ability to repair disease-causing mutations using gene targeting and correction technologies.1

-- In humans with Fanconi anemia, a disease characterized by extreme genetic instability, the mutant gene was replaced using lentiviral vectors prior to epigenetic reprogramming of the patient’s fibroblasts and keratinocytes, because the genetic instability of the mutant fibroblasts made them non-permissive for iPSC generation.
+Likewise, in humans with Fanconi anemia, a disease characterized by extreme genetic instability, the mutant gene was replaced using lentiviral vectors prior to epigenetic reprogramming of the patient’s fibroblasts and keratinocytes, because the genetic instability of the mutant fibroblasts made them non-permissive for iPSC generation.
 Interestingly, these iPSCs could be differentiated into hematopoietic progenitors as efficiently as wild-type iPSCs, stably maintaining the disease-free phenotype in vitro.3

 2. Cellular Repair (Cell Replacement Therapy)